null

 # 2 - 66MDV - For Players Wanting More Endurance

-• Excellent choice for an advanced amatuer player or professional who wants the classic "orchestral" sound, but who has challenges with range and endurance.
+• Excellent choice for an advanced amatuer player or professional who wants the classic "orchestral" sound, but who wants an extra boost in range and endurance.

 Similar to: